The Fundamental Tension

 Figure 5: Five features in 2 dimensions.
 The regular pentagon packs more features but non-adjacent pairs have substantial interference.

 In three dimensions, the model packs 6 features as three antipodal pairs along the x, y, and z axes, forming an octahedron.
 Opposite features have dot product 1-1, while adjacent features have dot product 00.
-This combines antipodal pairing with orthogonality -- a remarkably efficient arrangement.
+The arrangement combines antipodal pairing with orthogonality.

 Six feature vectors in 3D space arranged as three antipodal pairs along the coordinate axes, forming an octahedron.